wilfredgithuka/ssc/content/post/sogou-shurufa-setup.md

 ### Installation

 First install the fcitx package.
-Note if you dont want to spend the next 2hours watching qt4 get compliled, first install the [qtwebkit-bin](https://aur.archlinux.org/packages/qtwebkit-bin/) first.
+Note if you dont want to spend the next 2hours watching qt4 get compiled, first install the [qtwebkit-bin](https://aur.archlinux.org/packages/qtwebkit-bin/) first.
 I made this mistake and it took over 2hours for it to finish compiling.

 ```console
 sudo pacman -S fcitx